DerekCresswell/GameDesign11/1 Rube GoldBerg Machine/2 GameObjects.md

 	* A menu like the one shown above will appear.
 These are all of the Sprites in your project.
 Choose the one we imported before, "WhiteCircle".

 	![SetSprite](Images/SetSprite.JPG)

+1. Next we need to move the object so that it is not in the center of the scene and being blocked by the "Main Camera" Object.
+We do this by changing the ["Transform"](https://docs.unity3d.com/Manual/class-Transform.html) of the Object.
+	* In the top section "Transform" find the set of three numbers beside "Position" and set these to "2", "2", and "0" respectively (You can also see this in the photo below).
+	* (You can also select the "Move Tool" in the top left of Unity and drag the green and red handles that appear).

 Our circle shoud be now be clearly visible in our Scene.